-- is thandatory to copy the backup directory as a whole.
-Do not perform a bare copy of only the backup directory contents, For instance, autobackup/backup/ackup<version><date-time> directory must be present in your remote node, after executing the mentioned rsy nc or scp command. - On the remote server, protect the backup directory from unauthorized access as the backup files may contain sensitive information.
+- instance, autobackup/backup/actup acture acture and a whole.
+Do not perform a bare copy of only the backup directory contents.
+For instance, autobackup/backup/backup/cversion><date-time> directory must be present in your remote node, after executing the mentioned rsy nc or scp command. - On the remote server, protect the backup directory from unauthorized access as the backup files may contain sensitive information.
 To preserve the file ownership and Linux markings, run as root to sync the remote server.
 The remote server must run RHEL or CentOS 7. x, so that no permission or markings are lost. - 5.
 At the remote server, change the directory to where the backup directory is copied to.
 In this example, /var/cisco/backup<version><date-time>/. - 5.
 To verify whether the backup is not corrupted or modified, execute ./check_integrity and install the packages on the server where check_integrity is executed: